 Ever since then, she has wanted to create a world-class school in a deprived neighbourhood.
 Faith is still friends with many of her old schoolmates.
 Her dream is that many decades from now, former students will be connecting with each other from wherever they ended up around the world to reminisce about the good old days at Pioneer.

-Our goal is to make a permanent positive impact on one small community by educating the next generation to the highest standard we can possibly achieve.
+We have chosen the less travelled path.
+Our goal is to make a permanent positive impact by focussing on one rural community by educating the next generation to the highest standard we can possibly achieve.